oracle/cluster-manager/deploy/README.md

 - Read [Set up Cluster Federation with Kubefed](https://kubernetes.io/docs/tasks/federation/set-up-cluster-federation-kubefed/) and understand how to set up a Federation.
 - This document assumes that you have a [Federation](https://kubernetes.io/docs/tasks/federation/set-up-cluster-federation-kubefed/) set up.
-- An account with desired cloud provider must be setup for clusters to be provisioned
+- An account with desired cloud provider must be set up for clusters to be provisioned.
 - Keep the access keys and credentials ready for relevant cloud provider, for example,
     * [Follow instructions to create or manage AWS keys ](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
     * [Follow instructions to set Wercker Cluster parameters](WerckerClustersParameters.md)
-- If helm is being used, the project must be cloned so that helm templates are available for the relevant commands
+- If helm is being used, the project must be cloned so that helm templates are available for the relevant commands.

 ## Deployment using ClusterManager.yaml